Unwell children and staff should get tested and remain at home until their symptoms resolve and seek medical assistance as required.

 Health care plans, where relevant, should be updated to provide additional advice on monitoring and identification of the unwell child in the context of COVID-19.

 Contact parent and carers in the first instance

 If a staff member is unsure whether a child is unwell, it is advisable to contact the parent or carer in the first instance to discuss any concerns about the health status of the child and, taking a precautionary approach, request the parent or carer to collect their child if concerns remain.

 A trained staff member could take the temperature of the child, where appropriate, to support decision making, ensuring hand hygiene is performed before and after.

 Encourage unwell individuals or their parents and carers to seek advice from a healthcare professional

-Staff or children experiencing symptoms compatible with COVID-19 should be encouraged to get tested and isolate at home until they receive their test result.
+Staff or children experiencing symptoms compatible with COVID-19 should be encouraged to take a rapid antigen test (RAT) or get tested and isolate at home until they receive their test result.
 A medical certificate is not required to return to an early childhood setting after a period of illness.
 Once tested, staff and children must not return until they have received their test result and their symptoms resolve.